recursivelabsai/Self-Tracing/latent-space-tracing/README.md

+# Latent Space Tracing

-## We believe Interpretability is a continuous process and requires continuous iterations and refinement.
+We believe Interpretability is a continuous process and requires continuous iterations and refinement.

-## Expanding on Self Tracing, we pioneer a novel method for tracing behavioral circuits for model evaluations.
+Expanding on Self Tracing, we pioneer a novel method for tracing behavioral circuits for model evaluations.

-## Here, shells act as attractors for latent space heuristics, providing syntax for the model to interpret its own refusals and edge cases.
+Here, we introduece shells that act as attractors for latent space heuristics, providing syntax for the model to interpret its own refusals and edge cases.

 ![image](https://github.com/user-attachments/assets/8441044c-8c33-41bf-93cd-7deed5c7e2ea)